Edwin CoomasaruPhD student

-- ‘Uncontrollable Intimacies: Disease, Desire and Death in Steve McQueen’s Hunger’, The Irish Review, Volume 54, Number 1 (2017, forthcoming).
+- ‘Uncontrollable Intimacies: Masculinity, Masturbation and Martyrdom in Steve McQueen’s Hunger’, The Irish Review, Volume 54, Number 1 (2017, forthcoming).

 - ‘From Armed Struggle to Political Struggle: Republican Tradition and Transformation in Northern Ireland’ (book review), Irish Studies Review, Volume 24, Issue 3 (August 2016), pp.373-375.

 - ‘Emaciating machismo: masculinity, murals and memorialising hunger strikes’, The Irish Times (Published 5/5/16).

 - ‘Manly Warriors: A Four Nations Approach to the Northern Irish ‘Troubles’’, Four Nations (Published 22/6/15).

 - ‘Bodies that Glitch: Constant Dullaart at Carroll/Fletcher’ (exhibition review), The Photographers’ Gallery Blog (Published 19/7/2014).

 - ‘The Politics of Semen and the Northern Irish Peace Process: Dudi Appleton’s The Most Fertile Man in Ireland (1999) and Steve McQueen’s Hunger (2008)’, Fluid Physicalities, Birkbeck, University of London (10/3/17).

 - ‘Untameable Beasts: Gendered Representations of Nonhumans and the Northern Irish Peace Process’, Art and the Environment in Britain, 1700 to Today, Rennes 2 University (3/3/17).